canonical/chisel/docs/how-to/install-chisel.md

 <!-- Start: Install Chisel binary -->

-1. Visit the {{latest_release_page}} to determine the latest tag, for example, `v1.0.0`.
+1. Visit the {{latest_release_page}} to determine the latest version, for example, `v1.0.0` (update the following steps according to your desired version and architecture).

 2. Run the following command to download the file.
-Make sure to replace `v1.0.0` with the latest tag and `amd64` with your architecture.
    ```sh
    wget https://github.com/canonical/chisel/releases/download/v1.0.0/chisel_v1.0.0_linux_amd64.tar.gz
    ```